asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

 Rscript ./Code/3.3_summarize_lhs_simulations.r
 Rscript ./Code/3.4_summarize_rhs_simulations.r
 ```
+[^2]: These files contain the regression results using `Yhuman` across all 10,000 bills.
+[^3]: These files contain the regression results using `Yllm` across all 10,000 bills.
+[^4]: These files contain parameter estimates for regressions based on a 5,000-sample of the bills, used to run regressions with `Yllm`, `Yhuman`, and `Ytilde`.
+They also include the bias, MSE, and coverage averaged over $N = 1000$ simulation runs, relative to the `10k_Yhuman` regressions.

 **Replicating Figures & Tables:** If you are only interested in generating the figures and tables, run the following commands.
 This will generate the `./Figures and Tables` directory containing the resulting figures and tables, organized in subdirectories:
 ```bash